 # openHABian - Hassle-free openHAB Setup

-The Raspberry Pi and other small single-board computers are quite famous platforms for openHAB.
-However, setting up a fully working Linux system with all recommended packages and openHAB recommendations is a boring task taking quite some time and Linux newcomers are challenged in a number of ways although all they want is to run openHAB and not some server.
+The Raspberry Pi is quite a famous platform for openHAB.
+However, setting up a fully working Linux system with all recommended packages and openHAB recommendations is a boring task, takes a lot of time and Linux newcomers are challenged in a number of ways although all they want is to run openHAB and not some server.

 A home automation enthusiast doesn't have to be a Linux enthusiast!

-openHABian aims to provide a self-configuring Linux system setup specific to the needs of every openHAB user.
-To that end, the project provides two things:
+openHABian is a self-configuring Linux system setup to meet the needs of every openHAB user.
+It provides:

-- Complete SD-card images pre-configured with openHAB and many other openHAB- and Hardware-specific preparations for the Raspberry Pi
+- Complete SD-card images pre-configured with openHAB for the Raspberry Pi line of SBCs

 # Table of Contents